jillesvangurp/kotlin-vega-dsl/README.md

 # JsonDsl

-This project implements a Kotlin DSL for Vega that can be used with vega-embed to render vega charts in a kotlin-js browser application.
+This project implements a Kotlin DSL for vega and vega-lite that can be used with vega-embed to render vega charts in a kotlin-js browser application.
+The main challenge is that vega-embed expects to be called with a complex javascript object based on it's JSON DSL.
+Constructing such objects from kotlin requires a bit of convenience.
+This library uses my json-dsl library to doing that easier.

 ## Gradle